joaoaapinho/joaoaapinho/README.md

 ## About Me
 - 🧪 **Areas of Interest**: AI & ML, Data Science, Consulting, Finance

-- 🎓 **Education:** MSc in Computer Science w/ specialization in AI, MSc in Management
+- 🎓 **Education:** MSc in Computer Science with Specialization in AI, MSc in Management

 - 💼 **Professional Experience:** Financial Modelling, Consulting, Teaching Assistant